Nonprofit trains young singers in Philadelphia and beyond

 (SOUNDBITE OF ARCHIVED RECORDING)

-BARNES: (Singing) He's going to fulfill every promise to you.
-Don't give up on God (ph)...
+BARNES: (Singing) He's going to fulfill every promise.
+Don't give up on God.

 GORRILLA: Lucas DeJesus is an ArtSmart mentor.
 He watched Barnes' video.